jonathan-hase/Periphery-Blog/content/posts/FSMs/index.md

   image: ""       # Path or URL to the cover image
   alt: ""               # Alt text for accessibility
   caption: ""               # Caption displayed under the cover
-  relative: false                 # true if image is in a page bundle; false for static files
+  relative: true                  # true if image is in a page bundle; false for static files
   hidden: false                   # true to hide the cover only on this page

 ---